 This is a case of handwaving arguably being unnecessary.
 It had only been about 3 (real world) years since her first/last appearance, so she actually didn't look any older.

 This is likely a reference to the fact that in most cases, when the Doctor regenerates, the actor taking the role has looked younger than the actor leaving the role.
-(John Hurt seems to be the most notable diversion from this course, although we don't know for sure if he's going to be 12 or 13.)
+(John Hurt seems to be the most notable diversion from this course, although it turns out to be less so.)

 The perception filter, which either acts as a disguise or (more usually) prevents people from noticing you.
 It's now being used as the excuse for the monster of the week to be able to hide from everyone all the time.
 The writers at least had the grace to lampshade this in an episode where when everyone fails to notice for ages that they're on a planet of two-headed aliens and all the statues have one head, when the Doctor declares that it's either a perception filter, or they're just all idiots.